Loading... Please wait...

 The sculptures are built upon a stainless steel armature to which the driftwood is then attached.
 The driftwood is found along the shorelines and riverbeds of the Philippines Archipelago and is from a number of indigenous species, all dense enough to withstand years and years of exposure to the extreme tropical climate.
 The sculptures are suitable for display indoors or out and James provides full installation and care instructions.

-Click here to view artworks in the show.
+Click here to view artworks .

 driftwood-fighting-stallions-01.gif swan-in-flight-rotate-01.gif

-The Art of Recycling - Dogs in Art Christmas Show 2012
+The Art of Recycling - Dogs in Art Christmas Show

-1st - 24th December 2012
+1st - 24th December

 We have drawn together a really interesting mix of innovative artworks to form the centrepiece of our 2012 Christmas show in Stockbridge.
 Paper, driftwood, rope and vintage fabric have all been recycled into attractive, appealing dog sculptures ranging from lifesized for the garden through to delicate little miniatures for the cabinet.
 In support of the recycled works our portfolio artists have contributed oils, pastels, watercolours, drawings and prints.
 The gallery is full of delightful pieces and a warm Christmassy welcome awaits you.